mbrs9/Getting-Cleaning---PA/CodeBook.md

 5. The measurements on the mean and standard deviation for each measurement are extracted from completeData

-6. The "label" variable in completeData is redefined as a factor and its names are changed to their corresponding activity labels:
+6. The "activity" variable in completeData is redefined as a factor and its names are changed to their corresponding activity labels:
  * WALKING
  * WALKING_UPSTAIRS
  * WALKING_DOWNSTAIRS